-Unemployment doesn’t just affect your finances; it can also hit your self-esteem and be stressful at times.
-If you’ve lost your job or if you are unable to find a job it’s not always easy to stay relaxed and worry-free.
+Unemployment doesn’t just affect your finances.
+It can also affect your self-esteem and be stressful at times.
+If you’ve lost your job or if you are unable to find a job, it is important to know that you are not alone.

 Make a budget

 If you recently lost your job, the amount of income that you are receiving may have changed.
 Making a budget can help you to prioritise what is essential and avoid financial stress.
 Learn more about how to create a budget.

 It is possible that you are eligible to receive social welfare payments to support you while you look for work.
 Find out whether you are eligible to receive social welfare payments.

 If you are feeling worried about money, know that you are not alone.
 There is advice and support available for looking after your money, and your mind.
 The Money Advice and Budgeting Service (MABS) can offer you free and non-judgemental advice if you are worried about money.
 For more advice on dealing with money worries, read our article on how to deal with financial stress.

 If you are unemployed, looking for a new job might be one of your main priorities.
 However, it is also important to prioritise your physical and mental health.
 A healthy routine looks different for everyone but it will usually include some regular movement, nutritious food and good quality sleep.
 It is important to find ways to fit these things into your life in a way that works for you.